 • After 9 years, requires the FCC to report to Congress on the need for additional markets to carry video description.

 • After 10 years, permits the FCC to expand video description to 10 new markets annually to achieve 100 percent nationwide coverage.

-box on-screen text menus and guides to be audibly accessible to individuals
+set-top box on-screen text menus and guides to be audibly accessible to

 • To provide access to built-in closed captioning and video description features through a mechanism that is reasonably comparable to a button, key, or icon designated for activating the closed captioning or accessibility features.